michaelbrusegard/simple-poetry/README.md

   - Deployment is also setup to run on every push to the main branch, which helps a lot when we find bugs later on and know that the latest version always gets deployed.
 - Setup routing with a home page and a favorites page, and the poems behind `/poem/:author;title` see `src/main.tsx`.
 Had to put everything behind the base path `/project1` which was annoying.
   - Created fallback ErrorPage and NotFoundPage.
+  - The project1 prefix has been removed now that I uploaded the project to GitHub.

 ## Requirements checklist